sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

      ![][puttyAuth]

    g.
-You can find you can use ssh to login into that server,
+You can find you can use ssh to login into that server.

 ### Define pipeline from PC to PS